JordanSparkes/SEP-Group-Assignment/README.md

 Create Projectiles|Low|Projectiles include any attacks the enemy uses and consists of creating sprites, velocity and variable changes such as damage and health.
 Create Sprite Sheets|Low|The art side of the project, must create each frame of the enemies and all the different direction and animations.
 Create Variables|Low|This is the gameplay aspect of the enemies programming.
 Variables include health, damage, attack timers etc. They are essential but not a priority.

+####Notes:
+- Use Rebase command more to take updates from master rather than pulling from the master and switching branches.
+- Collab with Mikey for Sprite Handler stuff so he can work with collision detection and player too.
+- Work with Jordan on framework stuff so we can both get an idea of how things can be put together.
+- Work with Jordan for UI stuff.
+Necessary?
+- Work with Rhys for fair loot values against enemies.
+Necessary?